bronson/gird/README.md

 Later, Gird can check these hashes and verify that the contents of the files are identical to when they were first girded.

-## BRAND NEW BRAND NEW BRAND NEW

-Don't use this repo yet

 ## Installation

 Copy the `gird` file somewhere on your path.